reedgroup/reedgroup.github.io/_sources/GraduateStudentResources/CitationReferenceManagementTools.md

 # Citation and Reference Management Tools

-*This site is still under construction*
+Exploring, contextualizing, and documenting literature is a critical part of the graduate research process.
+Members of the Reed group use a variety of different tools to help navigate and manage publication citations.
+This page highlights some of the favorites from the group.

+Click on the title of each tool's description to take a look at their individual sites.

 ## Citation Tools
-Here are some citation tools we regularly use in the Reed Group.
-Click on the title of each tool's description to take a look at their individual sites.

 ### [Research Rabbit](https://researchrabbitapp.com/)
 Self-described as "Spotify for Papers", the main idea behind Research Rabbit can be boiled down into three main points: